daniil/blockchain-for-developers/ibm-blockchain-foundation-developer.md

 - **Peer node**: holds a copy of the ledger and is responsible for running smart contracts.
 - **Orderer node**: part of a distributed ordering service that agrees the order that transactions are added to the ledger.
 - **Certificate Authority**: responsible for issuing the certificates that identify users and organizations on the network.

+In Hyperledger Fabric, a smart contract uses a *state* database containing the current value of all business objects in the ledger to simplify transaction generation.
+Each smart contract can run on a set of peers in each organization.

+### Smart contract determinism

+Whilst it may look like it, the effect of `context.putState` is not immediate.
+The business object identified by myAssetId will only be updated when every organization in the network agrees with the generated transaction response.
+This requires the consensus process to complete across the network.
+We need to ensure that our smart contract transactions are *deterministic*; that is, each must always generate the same transaction response for a given set of transaction inputs.